influxdata/influxdb/README.md

 Read our [Contributing Guide](CONTRIBUTING.md) for instructions on how to run tests and how to make your first contribution.

-## Architecture and Technical Documenation
+## Architecture and Technical Documentation

 There are a variety of technical documents describing various parts of IOx in the [docs](docs) directory.